IvS-KULeuven/MARVELpipeline/README.md

 ```

-## Configuration
+## Configuration files

-### The input data files
+### The `inputfile.yaml` file

 In `inputfile.yaml` you can specify which data FITS files (raw bias images, raw flat images, and raw science images) should be processed.

+### The `params.yaml` file

+`params.yaml` is the inputfile that the DVC pipeline will use to process the MARVEL images.
+It contains both the input FITS files as
-### The output directory and file names.
+well as the output directory names and the output file names. `params.yaml` can be auto-generated from `inputfile.yaml` using the

-In the file `params.yaml` you can specify the directories and the names of all the outputfile files that the pipeline produces.
-If you are happy with the default values chosen, you can auto-generate this file using the `configure.py` script:
+`configure.py` script:

 ```
 python configure.py inputfile.yaml
 ```

+If you are happy with the default output file names and locations, you're now ready to run the pipeline.
+If not, you can edit the
-which generates a `params.yaml` file given the `inputfile.yaml`.
-Separating the `params.yaml` and the `inputfile.yaml` makes the latter less bloated.
+`params.yaml` file and change the output locations.

-### The pipeline algorithms
+### The `dvc.yaml` file

 In the file `dvc.yaml` the you can specify what parts of the pipeline should be run.
-As a user you most likely do not want to touch this file, unless you want to experiment with different algorithms.
+As a user you most likely do not want to touch this
+file, unless you want to experiment with different algorithms.

-## Running the entire pipeline
+## Running the pipeline

 Finally, the pipeline can be run on the command line using DVC: